NicholasSynovic/nicholassynovic.github.io/content/summaries/applying-svms-to-face-detection.md

 > Discussion about the title, abstract, introduction, section and sub-section
 > headings, and conclusion

-The essay *Applying SVMS to Face Detection* by Edgar Osuna (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] describes the usage of Support Vector Machines (SVMs) to identify faces in static images and real time
+The essay *Applying SVMs to Face Detection* by Edgar Osuna (as part of the larger *Support vector machine* collection of essays in the July/ August edition of the 1998 IEEE Intelligent Systems magazine) \[1\] describes the usage of Support Vector Machines (SVMs) to identify faces in static images and real time